joker-whysosireus/Information-about-BestCrypto/README.md

-Introduction to the project "Mine BTS!"
+Introduction to the project "Best Crypto"

-"Mine BTS" is a mining application inside Telegram, the purpose of which is to create a completely new cryptocurrency in the TON blockchain
+"Best Crypto" is a mining application inside Telegram, the purpose of which is to create a completely new cryptocurrency in the TON blockchain

 Our task is to create a token in the TON blockchain, which will be freely traded inside Telegram